 My first time playing I lost horribly but had an amazing time.
 I wasn’t playing to win.
 I was just playing to make the most ridiculous spells imaginable.
 In later games, I did pretty well with that strategy, but if you actually want to win, matching up the spell elements is the key to victory.

 It’s not going to win the Spiel des Jahres, but you’re going to walk away from the table with a smile on your face and a stupid-sounding spell on your lips.

+We hope you enjoyed our Epic Spell Wars review!
 Have you played any of the iterations of Epic Spell Wars?
 Drop a comment below and let us know what you think!

 Find more card games below:

 Before starting GameCows with his wife Kendra, he used to teach English Language Arts in the US.
 He combined his love of gaming with education to create fun game-based learning lessons until he eventually decided to run GameCows with Kendra full-time.
 He’s known for pouring over rulebooks in his spare time, being the rule master during game night, and as the perma DM in his DnD group.
 Bryan loves board games, writing, traveling, and above all his wife and partner in crime, Kendra.